 Keeping hydrated with lots of water has definite benefits to your performance level.
 Additionally, eating clean, nutrient-rich foods help maintain mental clarity and proper muscular nourishment.
-If you’re unsure what Clean Eating entails, I have followed the advice in this book to incorporate it into my daily life.
+If you’re unsure what Clean Eating entails, there are many publications out there that can detail it for you.

 That said, eating on the road can be extremely challenging as the source of your food can be quite out of your control sometimes.
 All I can say is – I’ve been there.
 It’s hard.
 But do your best.
 Your body and your playing will thank you.

 Don’t Forget The Warm Up

 Stretches are essential to keeping your body healthy and balanced, but just because you’ve stretched, doesn’t mean you shouldn’t warmup on a practice pad prior to playing.

 IN FACT – I would actually recommend that you do your stretches after and/or during your warmup routine because stretching with warmed up muscles is a good practice in general – and one which a lot of distance runners preach.

 A lot of professional drummers spend a solid hour or so on a practice pad prior to a show, getting all of their fingers, wrist, arm and shoulder muscles limber and ready to go.

 Ideally, you don’t want to stretch when your body is cold.
 As such, I would recommend two key periods for utilizing this stretch routine:

 - After you’ve warmed up and before your practice session/gig

 - After your practice session/gig as part of your cool down routine